 Most of these “disorders” are diagnosed by using checklists of symptoms.
 We run down the list, you have 5 of 8 symptoms and you get the diagnosis.
 Cross one of these off and add a different one and you get a different disorder.
 Before we can be really sure about causes we would need to be reasonably certain that we are looking at the same disorder in all those cases.

 Spectrum Disorders may have many causes.

 The other option was to think of these things as “spectrums” that range from mild to severe.
 One person could have one symptom and another might have three.
-But this raises the question if Bob has symptom 1 and 3 and Mary has symptom 1 and 4 do they have the same disease?
-You mathematician types will see that there is a very large number of possible combinations of symptoms which someone might have, not even considering the possible severity of each symptom.
+But this raises the question if Bob has symptoms 1 and 3 and Mary has symptoms 1 and 4 do they have the same disease?
+You mathematician types will see that there is a very large number of possible combinations of symptoms that someone might have, not even considering the possible severity of each symptom.
 Different combinations of symptoms and symptom severities could have different causes.

 What is causing these mental illnesses?

 Lots of things have been postulated as causes for mental illnesses.
 The “chemical imbalance” theory has been especially popular.
 Unfortunately, this idea has not been especially helpful in either diagnosing or treating mental illness.
 If we could find one specific cause of an illness, depression for example, then we should be able to test and treat people for this illness reliably.

 Turns out there are two groups of things that are implicated as causes of mental illnesses.
 The causes from way back when called distant or distal causes and the recent causes, that just happened which are often called close or proximal causes.